AqwamCreates/DataPredict-Neural/docs/API/Utilities/TensorToClassConverter.md

 ```

-TensorToClassConverter:convert(tensorToBeConverted: tensor): tensor
+TensorToClassConverter:convert(tensor: tensor): tensor

 ```

 #### Parameters:

-* tensorToBeConverted: The tensor to be converted.
+* tensor: The tensor to be converted.

 #### Returns: